zey-2/5m-data-entry-test/README.md

 You must submit your answers via GitHub.
 Follow these steps :

 - Create a GitHub account (if you don’t already have one) at https://github.com/
 - Create a new repository on GitHub.
-Name it _data-science-entry-test_.
+Name it _data-science-entry-test_
 - Upload your solutions as .py files in the repository.
 Each question should be in a separate file (q1.py, q2.py, q3.py, q4.py, q5.py, q6.py, q7.py).
 You can also upload them as Jupyter or Collab notebooks.
 - Submit the link to your GitHub repository on the NTU Survey Portal.